 During February 2021, we saw a severe increase in Malaria patients.
 Four out of ten children coming to us for free treatment from surrounding darras (children shelters of mosque communities), showed symptoms of that disease.

 One Sunday, all of a sudden, 8 boys from a nearby darra came to us, all of them very weak.
 As the ward was already stuffed with patients, we set up a shift ward in our staff room.
-We took also a combination with additional covid-19-infection into consideration but weren’t unable to proof due to lack of tests.
+We also took into consideration a combination with additional covid-19-infection but weren’t unable to proof due to lack of tests.

 Moscito nets are saving lives!
 In our own children’s shelter, we always make sure that all beds are equipped with moscito nets.
 Thus, for a whole year now, we haven’t seen any Malaria case among our children.